Backlog und Sprints

 Start or complete a sprint

-Your sprint is set in motion by clicking the Start sprint button.
+Your sprint is set in motion by clicking the Start sprint button in the sprint header.
 Clicking it will open the sprint board.

 Hinweis